f-istvan/robot-and-smart-home-technologies/RPi/README.md

-This folder contains Raspberry Pi projects.
+### This folder contains the Raspberry Pi projects.